tmarti/graphics-research/articles/webgl2-gpu-based-snapping.md

 ## Advance of radius-search

-Imagine we have done just a single render of the coordinates into our 32-bit integer RGBA colorbuffer, pre-initializaing first the Z-buffer with the technique described before.
+Imagine we have done just a single render of the coordinates into our 32-bit integer RGBA color-buffer, pre-initializing first the Z-buffer with the technique described before.

 Ok, so what now?
 If for example our original color-canvas had a resolution of 768x768, we would end up with the encoded coordinates in a 768x768 linear buffer, after "reading the bytes" with `gl.readPixels`.
 And the 4th component would tell us if a surface, a vertex, or the empty space was found in that coordinate (by means of what `1` / `0` / `-1` encode in this 4th component).

 Seems pretty straightforward now to put define a snapping radius, and do a scan in the region inside the snap radius.
 Among all RGBA pixels with a value of `1` in the 4th component, the one closest to the mouse cursor is the vertex where we snapped!
 And if no such pixel was found, then there is no vertex inside the snap region; we could switch back to regular surface coordinates checking then if in the exact pixel of the mouse cursor there 4th component is just `0`.

-Apart from the simple scanning algoritm, notice that for the radius-search, we only scanned a region with a radius equal to the snapping-radius!
+Apart from the simple scanning algorithm, notice that for the radius-search, we only scanned a region with a radius equal to the snapping-radius!

 Usually, the snap radius will be way smaller than the viewport size, both in pixel units.
 So, it seems to make little sense to need to render the full viewport (a viewport of 1000x1000 is 1M pixels) when the snap region is much smaller (a snap radius of 30x30 pixels defines a region of less than 4000 pixels, 250 times smaller than the original viewport size!).